silvia-odwyer/photon/webpack_demo/README.md

 For a React demo, see the `react_app_demo` dir in the root of this repo.

-### 🚴 Get Started With WebAssembly

-#### 🔋 Batteries Included

-This repo comes pre-configured with a quick-start demo, which hooks into a Webpack build pipeline, and provides all WASM-friendly functions.

 To get started:

 Clone this repo: